Simcoe Hops a modern favorite for complex aromaHop Promoter

 Simcoe hops is a relatively new variety.
 It was released in 2000 by the Yakima Chief Ranch in Washington State.
 The Simcoe variety is used widely in the American craft brewing scene and with home brewers, and is known for its strong aromatic qualities.
 Brewers describe Simcoe’s strong aroma as possessing fruity characteristics as well as herbal, pine and earth fragrances.
 This is in part due its alpha acid content of 12-14 percent, and a relatively low beta acid content at 4-5 percent.

 Simcoe is a dual-purpose hop.
 A majority of brewers commonly use this hop for both its aromatic and bittering qualities.
+The flavor profile of Simcoe includes hints of citrus, passion fruit, apricot, and berry.
+It also has the essence of pine and earthy scents.
+With these tastes combined, beer experts describe the flavor of Simcoe hops as earthy and fruity.

 Popular beers containing Simcoe hops include Dogfish Head 60 Minute IPA, Weyerbacher Brewery’s Double Simcoe IPA, Boulevard Brewing Company’s Saison, Magic Hat Brewing Company’s Hugh Malone Ale, Blue Frog Brewery’s The Last Hop Standing, Widmer Brothers Brewery’s Drop Top, 23rd Street Brewery’s Bitter Professor IPA, Walking Man Brewery’s Knuckle Dragger, El Toro Brewing Company’s Deuce Imperial IPA and more.